Alan Bradley (Coronation Street): 1988–1989

-In October 1989, Alan's trial started.
-He pleaded guilty to deception and actual bodily harm in a bid to avoid going to prison.
-This worked successfully as Alan was given two years in prison, but walked free as he had already served enough time in prison on remand without bail.
-Rita was horrified by the verdict and became convinced Alan was going to take revenge on her.
-Her fears quickly proved to be correct when Alan resorted to torment Rita out of spite for the way she destroyed his business and ended their relationship.
-He first visited Rita while she was alone at her house, claiming that he was there to see Jenny.
-Tensions grew when she asked him to leave.
-He refused and continued to intimidate Rita, leaving her desperately afraid.
+In October 1989, Alan's trial starts.
+He pleads guilty to deception and actual bodily harm in a bid to avoid going to prison.
+This works successfully as Alan is given two years in prison, but walks free as he had already served enough time on remand without bail.
+Rita is horrified by the verdict and becomes convinced Alan is going to take revenge on her.
+Her fears are quickly proven correct when Alan torments Rita for destroying his business and ending their relationship.
+He first visits Rita while she is alone at her house, claiming that he is there to see Jenny.
+Tensions grow when she asks him to leave.
+He refuses and continues to intimidate Rita, leaving her desperately afraid.

-Alan later moved into a bedsit near the street and landed himself a job at the building site near Rita's house, wanting to stay close to her.
-When Jenny confronted her father about what he was doing, he told his daughter that he was staying in Weatherfield claiming to still love her – as well as caring for Rita.
-Jenny reluctantly accepted this and Alan's false claims ended up sparking trouble between his daughter and Rita, up to the point where Jenny wrongly claimed that Rita was being vindictive and turns against her.
+Alan later moves into a bedsit nearby and lands himself a job at the building site near Rita's house, wanting to stay close to her.
+When Jenny confronts her father about what he is doing, he tells his daughter that he is staying in Weatherfield and claims to still love her—as well as Rita.
+Jenny reluctantly accepts this and Alan's false claims end up sparking trouble between his daughter and Rita, as Jenny wrongly claims that Rita is being vindictive and turns against her.

-When Rita learned that her shop had been vandalised, she quickly suspected Alan of being the culprit and the police took him in for questioning.
-Alan proved to be innocent when the police caught a gang of children trying to sell videos that were stolen from The Kabin.
-A few weeks later, Rita disappeared without a trace and Alan was again questioned by the police.
-He was once more cleared when any evidence of his alleged involvement proved insufficient.
-He was nevertheless suspected by his fellow neighbors of killing Rita and burning her at the building site.
-Alan later went to The Rovers and ended up getting drunk, which prompted Rita's longtime friend and neighbour Percy Sugden (Bill Waddington) to confront him about her fate.
-When Percy continued to pester Alan over what he supposedly did to Rita, he threatens to attack Percy – which prompted his friends Don Brennan (Geoffrey Hinsliff) and Alf Roberts (Bryan Mosley), along with Terry's father Jack (Bill Tarmey), to all stand up to Alan.
-At the point where Alan was being hounded by everyone in The Rovers, he grabs a bottle and prepares to attack them until Jenny's best-friend Sally Webster (Sally Dynevor) rushes into The Rovers – telling them that the police have found something at the building site.
-This causes everyone to rush outside, assuming that it is Rita's body that has been found.
+When Rita learns that her shop has been vandalized, she quickly suspects Alan of being the culprit and the police take him in for questioning.
+Alan is proven innocent when the police catch a gang of children trying to sell videos stolen from The Kabin.
+A few weeks later, Rita disappears and Alan is again questioned by the police.
+He is once more cleared when evidence of his alleged involvement is proven insufficient.
+He is nevertheless suspected by his fellow neighbours of killing Rita and burning her at the building site.
+Alan later gets drunk at The Rovers, prompting Rita's longtime friend and neighbour, Percy Sugden (Bill Waddington), to confront him about her fate.
+When Percy continues to pester Alan over what he supposedly did to Rita, he threatens to attack Percy—which prompts his friends Don Brennan (Geoffrey Hinsliff) and Alf Roberts (Bryan Mosley), along with Jack Duckworth (Bill Tarmey), to stand up to Alan.
+He grabs a bottle and prepares to attack them until Jenny's best friend Sally Webster (Sally Dynevor) rushes into The Rovers—telling them that the police have found something at the building site.
+This causes everyone to rush outside, assuming Rita's body that has been found.
 Alan reluctantly joins them after Alf's wife and Gail's mother, Audrey Roberts (Sue Nicholls), sarcastically asks if he is bothered enough to feel curious in knowing what the police will find at the site.